Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 <p>Figure 8: Bytecode</p>
 </center>

-The number of bytecode lines generated for fn_expressive is 17 and for fn_terse is 6 lines.
-The fn_expressive maintains two variables and a loop that checks the type of variable during addition on each iteration which makes the operation expensive compared to fn_terse, which is an optimized C list comprehension, it generates results without any python object in between.
+The number of bytecode lines generated for fn_expressive is 17 and for fn_terse is six lines.
+The fn_expressive maintains two variables and a loop that checks the type of variable during addition on each iteration which makes the operation expensive compared to fn_terse, which is an optimized C list comprehension, it generates results without any python object in between them.

 Decreasing the lines of code automatically reduces the number of bytecodes generated, causing the time taken for execution to reduce drastically.